 Sustainable forms of transport

-The nature surrounding Espoo and the city’s comprehensive network of walking and cycling routes offer excellent opportunities for getting around by bike or on foot.
-About half of the trips made by Espoo residents are done by walking, cycling, and public transport.
-Shared city bikes complement the public transport system and promote the use of sustainable modes of transport.
+In Espoo, the surrounding nature and the extensive network of pedestrian and cycling routes offer excellent opportunities for getting around by bike or on foot.
+Nearly 60 per cent of Espoo residents’ trips are made by walking, cycling and public transport.
+Shared city bikes complement the public transport system and promote the use of sustainable modes of travel.
+In addition, market-based shared mobility services, such as electric scooters and shared cars, expand the range of mobility options.

 The nature surrounding Espoo and the city’s comprehensive network of walking and cycling routes offer excellent opportunities for getting around by bike or on foot.
 Most of the walking and cycling routes are maintained in the winter.
 Some of the routes are park paths or hiking routes that are only in use in the summer.
 More information on the safety of walking and cycling in Espoo is available on our the website under Traffic safety.